James Thew - Fotolia

 How does RBA work?

-Risk-based authentication uses elements such as:
+Risk-based authentication uses elements such as the following:

-• Role-based: Is the user a member of a privileged class, such as network administrators or account supervisors?
+- Role-based authentication: Is the user a member of a privileged class, such as network administrators or account supervisors?
 If so, they need to pass a more stringent authentication dialog.

 Multiple token support